Vietnamese Alphabet and Diacritics: Vietnamese Tones Explained Simply

 Despite these regional differences, the writing system works for everyone.
 A southerner and a northerner reading the same text will pronounce things differently, but they'll both understand the written words.
 The diacritics provide enough information for each speaker to apply their regional pronunciation patterns.

-Vietnamese diacritics are your friends, actually
+## Vietnamese letters with diacritics are your friends, actually

+They're giving you precise information about pronunciation that you'd otherwise have to guess at or memorize separately for each word.
 The Vietnamese alphabet and its diacritics work together as a system that accurately represents a tonal language using familiar Latin letters.
 Once you understand what each mark does, reading Vietnamese becomes straightforward.
 You just need to put in the practice to make recognizing all those marks automatic.

-If you consume media in Vietnamese, and you understand at least some of the messages and sentences within that media, you will make progress.
-Period.
+> If you consume media in Vietnamese, and you understand at least some of the messages and sentences within that media, you will make progress. *Period*.